-Thailand's former PM Yingluck to deliver closing remarks in criminal case

-"The rice scheme was a useful program that benefited farmers.
-I hope that there will be justice."

-Yingluck, who led a democratically elected government until a May 2014 coup, sailed to victory in a 2011 general election.
+Tearful former Thai PM Yingluck says she was never dishonest

-She was banned from politics for five years in 2015 but remains a figurehead of the populist movement that has won every Thai election since 2001.
+Yingluck was ousted in a May 2014 coup and banned from politics for five years in 2015 but remains a figurehead of the populist movement that has won every Thai election since 2001.

+The case against her is the latest twist in a chapter of political infighting that has pitted Yingluck and her brother, former prime minister Thaksin Shinawatra, against members of the Bangkok-based, military-backed establishment.

+A tearful Yingluck told the court she was the victim of political persecution.

+Outside the court Ladda Boonma, 67, from Nakhon Sawan province, north of Bangkok, said she came to support the former prime minister because she had been "kind to the poor".

+"I came here to show my support to Prime Minister Yingluck because she has been kind to the poor and to farmers.
+Why is helping farmers wrong?"

-Her administration introduced a scheme to buy rice from farmers at above market prices, store it and resell it later at a higher price - a plan that appealed to agricultural voters, who make up nearly 40 percent of Thailand's labor force.
+In 2011 Yingluck sailed to victory in a general election and introduced a scheme to buy rice above market prices from farmers, her core constituents, store it and resell it later at a higher price.

 But the scheme backfired and caused Thailand to lose its crown as the world's largest exporter of the grain.